 Marsh ushered in a new way of looking at the world, one that understood humans don’t really dominate nature.
 He inspired the reforesting of the Northeast.
 He did it by showing how denuded hills and dammed rivers caused erosion and flooding and depleted fisheries.

-In his book, Marsh demonstrated how humans are connected with nature in unexpected ways.
+In his book, Marsh demonstrated how humans connect with nature in unexpected ways.
 He described how wetlands increased in North America because of a new Parisian fashion.
 Beavers were nearly extinct on the continent because of the popularity of beaver hats.
 But then a Parisian manufacturer came up with silk hats, which quickly became the rage.
 Demand for beaver fur fell off and the beaver population came back.
 More beavers meant more dams – and more wetlands.